 * It is hard for us now to imagine how important and valuable salt was a few centuries ago, when it was crucial for much food preservation, and by the 17th century it was one of the most sought after products available.
 Control over the production of this valuable commodity made the local Chalon family very rich and powerful.

 In Salins-les-Bains town there are also some buildings of interest, such as the classical style 18th century Town Hall, which unusually also has prison cells because the town hall was also the local court.

 Take a stroll along the Rue de la Republique for more neo-classical architecture (the street was rebuilt in the early 19th century after a fire destroyed the previous buildings), then perhaps visit the apothecary in the 17th century Hotel-Dieu to see numerous pottery items from the same period.

-After exploring the salt mines and town be sure to visit the two forts above the town.
-These are the Fort St André, reinforced by the renowned French military engineer Vauban, and the 19th century Fort Belin (which has a lovely view back across the town below).
+After exploring the salt mines and town be sure to visit the two forts above the town: the Fort St André, reinforced by the renowned French military engineer Vauban, and the 19th century Fort Belin with a lovely view across the town below.